Curriculum

 An integral part of our school community and daily life, coming together for whole-school, year group and house assemblies enables pupils to develop a sense of belonging and understand their place in the wider community.
 Focusing on themes for the week as outlined in the school calendar, pupils explore important issues such as national and international current affairs, British Values, the importance of celebrating the diversity of our school community as well as significant historical and cultural events.
 Assemblies also provide an opportunity for pupils to perform and to enjoy others’ performances from Music, Drama, Dance and PE.

-Pupils develop their understanding of cultural, social, moral and personal development through PSHE lessons and through the wider school curriculum.
+All pupils’ spiritual, moral, social, cultural and wider personal development is actively developed through all aspects of the curriculum including during subject & lessons, the tutor-time programme, assemblies, careers education and through the extensive range of extra and super curricular opportunities provided for all.
 They develop an understanding of themselves and others that fully prepares them for life in modern Britain.
 There is a focus on British values and individuals’ rights and responsibilities, where pupils learn how their choices impact on themselves and the wider community.
 Throughout the curriculum pupils are challenged to engage with a significant range of experiences beyond the familiar, and through our House System and Performing Arts specialism they are strongly encouraged to take part in arts, sporting, and charity activities that helps to develop a sense of belonging to the school and the wider community.

 Curriculum Implementation